Grsaiago/axum_api/README.md

 There is A LOT to unpack in these few lines:

 You can think of Rust matches like a powered up switch case!
-In Rust, match are expressions, which means that they return a value, So we can have the result of a match expression be binded to a variable.
+In Rust, 'match' are expressions, which means that they return a value, so the result of a match expression can be binded to a variable.

 The following in Rust: